 Visual interoperability

-The Interoperability Catalogue Model, see Part 16, is a framework that can be used to create a catalogue of rules for how to combine set of layers.
+The Interoperability Catalogue Model, see Part 16, is a framework that can be used to create a catalogue of rules for how to combine a set of layers.
 This set can be a fixed list or a flexible approach.

-The S-100 product specifications may have only considered portrayal harmonisation with ENC.
+The S-100 product specifications may have only considered portrayal harmonisation with ENC, is also a S-100 Product Specification.
 Therefore, when several layers are visualized simultaneously there is a risk of clutter that may obscure significant features and increase the risk of unsafe operation.
 The Interoperability Catalogue Model framework should be utilized to limit the number of simultaneous on-screen layers to a logical set, for example by using the preconfigured combination function in normal operating mode, whilst permitting more flexibility for users with specialized requirements.
 Logical sets can be viewed as those layers useful in a particular operation.
 Within a logical set significant features should be given priority.
-Significant features should be regarded as those features that should not turned off at any moment during important operations, such as route monitoring in navigation systems.
+Significant features must be regarded as those features that must not be turned off at any moment during important operations, such as route monitoring in navigation systems.
 In ECDIS and ENC significant features are considered to be in the display base.
 In other S-100 based products and systems there may also be significant features and these should be considered in the same spirit as the display base defined in the IMO ECDIS performance standard (Resolution MSC.232(82)).
 Great care should be taken when combining layers to minimise the risk of obscuring any significant feature.

-It is theoretically possible to combine endless amounts of layers; however, clutter will quickly cause degradation of the user screen and limit its usability.
+It is theoretically possible to combine endless amounts of layers; however, clutter will quickly cause degradation of the user experience and limit its usability.
 It is therefore advisable to try to limit the number of simultaneous layers to only what is strictly necessary to perform a specific task on the user system.
-When considering how a particular interoperability catalogue should account for multiple layers portrayed simultaneously in a given system, it should be noted that at an interoperability workshop that KHOA/KRISO/NOAA held in Daejeon in 2017, it was found that it is expected that only 2 to 3 layers will be required in any given operation in a navigation system.
-It is therefore recommended that as far as possible only 2 to 3 layers be displayed simultaneously.
+When considering how a particular interoperability catalogue should account for multiple layers portrayed simultaneously in a given system, , it was found that it is expected that only 2 to 3 layers will be required in any given operation in a navigation system.
 Considerations should be given to making the use of the pre-defined combinations of Product Specifications concept to limit the possible combinations, and to assign viewing groups to specific pre-defined combinations of Product Specifications.

 De-cluttering strategies

 All S-100 based product specifications that include portrayal need to consider decluttering strategies.
 This is necessary to reduce the risk of clutter when conforming data products are utilized in user systems either in isolation or as a layer within a larger ecosystem.
 Any S-100 based products used in isolation may cause screen clutter in a system when used at a scale where the screen density of the data content start interfering with each other.
-Similarly, when S-100 based data products are used as layers in a system, the data density may be such that the content start interfering with each even at larger scales due to quantity of content.
-Either scenario need to be considered by product specification developers and system implementers, and mitigation strategies need to be employed.
+Similarly, when S-100 based data products are used as layers in a system, the data density may be such that the content start interfering with each other due to quantity of content even at larger scales due to quantity of content.
+Either scenario needs to be considered by product specification developers and system implementers, and mitigation strategies need to be employed.